dwyl/ateam-proposal/README.md

 + Investigate and confirm/disproove any assumptions made
 + And all the other setup tasks we will encounter!

-This will provide a different point of view but crucially also allow [@nelsonic] and [@iteles] to start speaking to people and find work that is required in the immediate term.
+This will provide a different point of view but crucially also allow [@iteles] and [@nelsonic] to start speaking to people and find work that is required in the immediate term.

 ## FAQs
-**Q:** How will the affect F&C's responsibilities and dynamic?
+**Q:** How will the affect F&C's responsibilities

 **Q:** What will the interaction be between this organisation and F&C?

 **Q:** What if I find a piece of freelance work by myself?
 Do I need to bring it to this new company?

 **Q:** What about if I find a piece of work and I need a team of developers from F&C?
 Do I have to bring it to this new company?

 **Q:** What if a client wants me (as an individual) to do a piece of non-related work for them outside of F&C after I met them through an F&C freelance project?

 [@nelsonic]:https://github.com/nelsonic